jinvanstee/linuxone-geth/README.md

 go: downloading github.com/btcsuite/btcd v0.20.1-beta
 go: downloading golang.org/x/sys v0.0.0-20210420205809-ac73e9fd8988![image](https://user-images.githubusercontent.com/8147238/125550289-78e734c8-34f7-4698-abbc-e183c786c094.png)
 ```
-Then navigate to the Go Ethereum package directory and install geth and other developer tools:
+<b>Then navigate to the Go Ethereum package directory and install geth and other developer tools:</b>
 ```
 $ cd $GOPATH/pkg/mod/github.com/ethereum/go-ethereum@v1.10.4/
 $ go install ./...
 ```
 You will begin to see a lot of output related to dependent packages being downloaded.
 This is expected.
-There should be no error messages during the installation process.
-After installation completes, verify the `geth` version with:
+There should be no error messages during the installation process. <b>After installation completes, verify the `geth` version with:</b>
 ```
 $ geth version
 Geth